microsoft/sqldev/README.md

 ## Article metadata
 Article metadata enables certain functionalities, such as author attribution, contributor attribution, breadcrumbs, article descriptions, and SEO optimizations as well as reporting Microsoft uses to evaluate the performance of the content.
 So, the metadata is important!
 [Here's the guidance for making sure your metadata is done right](contributor-guide/article-metadata.md).

+## Microsoft Open Source Code of Conduct

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.